Spark your passion for science and local climate action. Be a part of a once-in-a-lifetime outdoor expedition.

 Surrounded by the gorgeous Sierra Mountains, you’ll get a chance to conduct hands-on field work and meadow restoration research.
 You’ll be collecting the data needed to help answer some of California’s most pressing environmental questions!

-You’ll also get a chance to connect with your teammates over family-style dinners, discuss important environmental justice issues, hone your leadership skills and make new friends while exploring the beautiful landscapes that make up our North Yuba Watershed.
+You’ll also get a chance to connect with your teammates throughout the expedition, discuss important environmental justice issues, hone your leadership skills and make new friends while exploring the beautiful landscapes that make up our North Yuba Watershed.

-With the safety of students and community members participating in SYRCL’s River Education Program being our top priority, we are taking action based on guidance from Governor’s Executive Order N 25-20, as well as public health experts.
-Thus, in order to maintain a safe environment and slow the spread of COVID-19, the YOLO expedition dates are tentative and subject to change as we receive new information.
+With the safety of students and community members participating in SYRCL’s River Education Program being our top priority, we are taking action based on guidance from Governor’s Executive Order N 25-20, the CDC, as well as public health experts.
+COVID guidelines and protocols are subject to change as we continue to receive new information.